revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

 11. Below is the code in `user.component.ts`.
-If I want to insert user component to the `index.html` file.
+If I want to insert a user component to the `index.html` file.
 ```ts
 import { Component } from '@angular/core';
 @Component ({